Network-Technology-Academy-Institute/DataVisualization_kentdlee/index.rst

 The Requests library can be used for screen scraping.
 See this tutorial on `Screen Scraping with the Requests Library <https://docs.python-guide.org/scenarios/scrape/>`_ for help on doing this.
 The other common framework for screen scraping is called `BeautifulSoup <https://www.crummy.com/software/BeautifulSoup/bs4/doc/>`_.
+You can `work through a tutorial on BeautifulSoup by clicking here <https://www.dataquest.io/blog/web-scraping-tutorial-python/>`_.

 Another use of the Requests Library is for accessing API's on the web.
 An API is an Application